 The simple answer, of course, is to experience the culture that you’ve grown up with.
 There’s something to be said about having traditional elements of your culture added to your wedding day.

-Along with incorporating a sense of tradition into your wedding, the Chinese lion dance a great way to add fun.
+The lion dance’s significance incorporates a sense of tradition into your wedding, and it’s a great way to add fun to your event.
 Your guests will be entertained by the beautiful dance, which usually lasts about 15 to 20 minutes (depending on which performers you decide to hire).

 Make sure when deciding to hire a Chinese lion dance for your wedding that you try and schedule them two to four months in advance, as they are becoming increasingly popular.